kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 Consumers have many options on the choice of beer they drink today.
 The beer industry is saturated with regards to production and consumption over the past 10 years.
 To ward off competition, and to earn a position in the market, it is imperative that brewing companies come up with new strategies.
 However, large breweries still have the majority market share.

-This study is conducted to help one of our clients on a marketing campaign.
+This study will help one of our clients on a marketing campaign.
 This analysis will determine certain important questions on the Beer and Breweries information for a calculated and appropriate decision.
 The analysis will also include alcoholic content and IBU (international bitterness unit) to position the product against competition from other beer manufacturers, including the craft beer industry.
 Enough sample data is available to conduct the study/analysis.

 # Background

-Our client Budweiser limited is eager to introduce a new beer with optimum alcoholic content (ABV) and international bitterness units (IBU), so that they can compete with other breweries and position itself in the market with regards to pricing.
+Our client Anheuser Busch limited is eager to introduce a new beer with optimum alcoholic content (ABV) and international bitterness units (IBU), so that they can compete with other breweries and position itself in the market with regards to pricing.
 This will be an important feature in their marketing campaign and advertisement for the product in the upcoming NFL halftime commercial (most watched) with enhanced visual effects.
-The strategy aims to create awareness and curiosity around this new beer with their consumers (Budweiser enthusiasts!).
+The strategy will create awareness and curiosity around this new beer with their consumers (Budweiser enthusiasts!).

 # Analysis